Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/organizations/organization.md

 * [Global Survey Findings: Current state of SSI](https://iiw.idcommons.net/12O/_Global_Survey_Findings:_Current_state_of_SSI) by Gabriella Laatikainen, Ravikant Agrawal

 * [https://www.youtube.com/watch?v=lYb9bUyIPEw](https://www.youtube.com/watch?v%3DlYb9bUyIPEw)

-- Survey was a collaborative efforts by [University of Jyväskylä](http://jyu.fi), [Blockster.global](http://blockster.global) and [Trust over IP foundation](https://trustoverip.org/)
-- More than 70 survey respondents
-- SSI platform provider is ok but it should not be combined with network provider
-- Risk: Slow technology adoption/ implementation / maturity
-- Large VC issuance:
-- Healthcare (COVID credentials)
-- Revocation could be a challenge to be addressed
-- Education sector
-- Milestones to be achieved:
-- Standardization
-- Crypto payment
-- Many solution would benefit from global payments but this will further add the challenge of large business adoption SSI + Crypto combination
-- SDO:
-- Not moving fast
-- More academic and research in nature

 * [John Jordan AMA - ToIP, BC Gov, Spinal Cord Injuries](https://iiw.idcommons.net/13C/_John_Jordan_AMA_-_ToIP,_BC_Gov,_Spinal_Cord_Injuries) by John Jordan